Marginal product

-where $\Delta X$ is the change in the firm's use of the input (conventionally a one-unit change) and $\Delta Y$ is the change in quantity of output produced (resulting from the change in the input).
+where $\Delta X$ is the change in the firm's use of the input (conventionally a one-unit change) and $\Delta Y$ is the change in the quantity of output produced (resulting from the change in the input).
 Note that the quantity $Y$ of the "product" is typically defined ignoring external costs and benefits.

 If the output and the input are infinitely divisible, so the marginal "units" are infinitesimal, the marginal product is the mathematical derivative of the production function with respect to that input.
 Suppose a firm's output Y is given by the production function:

 where K and L are inputs to production (say, capital and labor, respectively).
 Then the marginal product of capital (MPK) and marginal product of labor (MPL) are given by:

-In the "law" of diminishing marginal returns, the marginal product initially increases when more of an input (say labor) is employed, keeping the other input (say capital) constant.
+In the law of diminishing marginal returns, the marginal product initially increases when more of an input (say labor) is employed, keeping the other input (say capital) constant.
 Here, labor is the variable input and capital is the fixed input (in a hypothetical two-inputs model).
 As more and more of variable input (labor) is employed, marginal product starts to fall.
 Finally, after a certain point, the marginal product becomes negative, implying that the additional unit of labor has decreased the output, rather than increasing it.
 The reason behind this is the diminishing marginal productivity of labor.

 The marginal product of labor is the slope of the total product curve, which is the production function plotted against labor usage for a fixed level of usage of the capital input.